-In the case of atheism, the known variations, which also include a broad range of positions, all seem to include the classification of the "absence of belief in deities" which fundamentally characterizes atheism (and atheists).
-Some common variants we've encountered are (we include "absence of belief in deities" for the purpose of being complete):
+In the case of atheism, the known variations, which also include a broad range of positions, all entail the classification of the "absence of belief in deities," which fundamentally characterizes atheism (and atheists) who prefer to include specific positions.
+Some common variants we've encountered are:

 - atheism - absence of belief in deities

 (included here for completeness)

 - This is the purely fundamental classification of atheism that is consistent with etymology/history, linguistic structure, logical usage, and common understanding.
 Some alternatives include: